-All of your software applications that your employees use tend to store data in their own way; some might use a database on your server, others might let you export the data into a kind of spreadsheet called a CSV, and some might have even less conventional means.
+All of the software applications that your employees use tend to store data in their own way.
+Some might use a database on your server, others might let you export the data into a kind of spreadsheet.
+This is called a CSV, and some might have even less conventional means.

 Let’s use Quickbooks as an example.
-All throughout the week, your staff is managing the information in Quickbooks to manage and pay bills, handle payroll, etc. If you were to log into Quickbooks one day and find all of that data missing, you could be in some serious trouble, and in a best-case scenario, have to spend hours and hours re-populating it.
+All throughout the week, your staff is managing the information in Quickbooks to manage and pay bills, handle payroll, etc. If you were to log into Quickbooks one day and find all of that data missing, you could be in some serious trouble.
+In a best-case scenario, you would have to spend hours and hours re-populating it.

 If Quickbooks is only storing the data in one place, and it isn’t getting backed up, you are out of luck.

-You have data within these applications that needs to be backed up and stored redundantly, and done so automatically so it happens without fail every single day.
+You have data within these applications that needs to be backed up and stored redundantly.
+This should be done automatically so it happens without fail every single day.

-Sometimes, we’ve even seen cases where these types of applications just get installed on a single workstation and have all of their data only stored on that one computer or laptop as opposed to centralized on a company server.
+Sometimes, we’ve even seen cases where these types of applications just get installed on a single workstation.
+Then, have all of their data only stored on that one computer or laptop.
+As opposed to centralized on a company server.
 A year or two later, if that user gets an upgrade or leaves the company and their local data is purged, it’s only then discovered that the software wasn’t set up correctly in the first place.

-It’s critical to understand where all of these pieces are being stored, and ensuring that they are being backed up.
+It’s critical to understand where all of these pieces are being stored and ensure that they are being backed up.

 How confident are you in your business continuity?
-Unless you are 110 percent certain that every single piece of company information is being stored redundantly both at your location and in an offsite location, your data backup situation needs to be evaluated.
-Even if you are 110 percent confident in your backup, it’s worth having a separate set of eyes look upon it.
+Unless you are 110% certain that every single piece of company information is being stored redundantly both at your location and in an offsite location, your data backup situation needs to be evaluated.
+Even if you are 110% confident in your backup, it’s worth having a separate set of eyes look upon it.